CCoupris/spectre-website/README.md

 ## Set Up

-If you want to open the project in local, follow this guide :
+If you want to open the project in local, you just have to open index.html in your browser.

-* Clone this repository
-* Open the terminal and write `npm install`
-* Write `npm run dev`
-* The local server starts, you just have to open it in your browser.